 Article Third, subparagraph (a) of Trust provides that after Date 2, all of Trust's net income is to be paid to Child.
-Upon Child's death, the net income is to be paid to Child's issue, per stirpes, if any; if none, the net income is to be paid to Spouse, if she is living; if not, the net income is to be paid to Grantor's issue, per stirpes.
-Upon the termination of Trust, the trust estate is to be distributed to Child's issue, per stirpes, if living; if not, to Grantor's issue, per stirpes, if living; if not, to Grantor's issue, per stirpes, if living; if not, to College.
+Upon Child's death, the net income is to be paid to Child's issue, per stirpes, if any; if none, the net income is to be paid to Spouse, if she is living; if not, the net income is to be paid to the issue (other than Grantor) of Grantor's parents, per stirpes, if any; if none, the net income is to be paid to the trustees of a named trust, if in existence, if not to College.
+Upon the termination of Trust, the trust estate is to be distributed to Child's issue, per stirpes, if living; if not, to the issue (other trustees of a named trust, if in existence, if not college.
+Upon the termination of Trust, the trust estate is to be distributed to Child's issue, per stirpes, if living; if not, to the issue (other than Grantor) of Grantor's parents, per stirpes, if living; if not, to the trustee of a named trust, if in existence, if not, to College.

-Article Third, subparagraph (b) provides that after Date 2, the trustees have the discretion to distribute trust principal to the income beneficiary of Trust to provide for the beneficiary's support, maintenance, and education.
+Article Third, subparagraph (c) provides that after Date 2, the trustees have the discretion to distribute trust principal to the income beneficiary of Trust to provide for the beneficiary's support, maintenance, and education.

-Article Third, subparagraph (e) provides that Trust will terminate at the earlier of the following events: (1) the death of the last survivor of certain named persons, and (2) the death of the last survivor of Spouse and all of Grantor's issue (including Child and his issue).
+Article Third, subparagraph (f) provides that Trust will terminate at the earlier of the following events: (1) the death of the last survivor of certain named persons, and (2) the death of the last survivor of Spouse and all of Grantor's issue (including Child and his issue).